percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/kmip-server.md

 <i warning>:material-information: Warning:</i> `pg_tde_add_global_key_provider_kmip` currently accepts only a combined client key and a client certificate for its final parameter, reffered to as `client key`.

-<i note>:material-information: Note:</i> The following example is for testing purposes only.
+The following example is for testing purposes only.

     ```sql
     SELECT pg_tde_add_global_key_provider_kmip(